 Applications should be accompanied with photocopies of the required ID documents and you will need to check these against the originals.
-All photocopies MUST BE signed and dated by you to confirm it is a true representation of the individual.
+All photocopies MUST BE signed and dated by you as the Designated Person to confirm it is a true representation of the individual.